Azure/app-service-linux-docs/Runtime_Support/php_support.md

 Extended support for this version of **PHP 5.6** will end on **January 01, 2019**.
 At this point any application hosted in App Service targeting this version of the **PHP 5.6** will be out of support and at risk of security vulnerabilities that remain unpatched.

-### End of Life for PHP 7.3
+### End of Life for PHP 7.X apps on Windows

-Extended support for **PHP 7.3** will end on **December 6, 2021**.
-After this date, your applications will continue to run, however any application hosted in App Service targeting **PHP 7.3** will be out of support and at risk of security vulnerabilities that remain unpatched.
-We recommend migrating your application to PHP 7.4.
-See our guidance [below](#how-to-update-your-app-to-target-a-different-version-of-php) to target a new version.
+Once a version of PHP has reached it's end of life your application will be upgraded to the next recommended supported minor version.

+For example:

+- On February 2020 any application running on `PHP 7.0`  or `PHP 7.1` will be upgraded to `PHP 7.3`
+- On February 2022 any application running on `PHP 7.3`  will be upgraded to `PHP 7.4`

 >**NOTE**:
 >